LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 ## Get Access Token ##

 Now we need to create two models to help us create access tokens.
 Here is the code for class LoginAuthentication.
-The purpose of the static constructor was so we could allow appsettings.json to communicate the key value pair of "AccessTokenManagement:Audience".
+The purpose of the static constructor was so we could allow appsettings.json to communicate the key value pair of "AccessTokenManagement:Audience" with our static method Auth0Token.
 I will show how we create the this value and store it later.

 ```
 using System.IO;